rahulbansal/getData_course_project/README.md

 9. After iteration ends, the resulting data frame will have average of each variable for each activity and each subject.

 10. Write the data frame to a text file.

+The resulting data has 180 rows (each one of the 30 subjects has a row for each one of the 6 activities).